Quantization of Planck's Constant: Quantization of Heisenberg-Poisson manifolds

 Over $\jac\times\R_*\subset\Gamma$, $\Q$ is equal to $(T\pro)^{-1}(\P)\times0$.
 Let $X,Y\in \Q$ be two vectors over the same point of $\jac\times\R_*$.
 The directional derivative of $\hbar$ by either of these vectors is $0$, therefore the contraction with the symplectic form is

 Now, we can view $X$ and $Y$ as vectors on $\jac$.
 The relation \eqref{symplectic quotient} between the symplectic and contact forms gives

 because $T\pro(X), T\pro(Y)\in\P$, which is Lagrangian.
-By continuity, this shows that $\Q$ is isotropic, but because $\rk\Q=n+1$, it is Lagrangian. \end{proof} \begin{remark} If $\D_0$ fails to be a regular distribution, then it seems reasonable to regard $\Q$ as a ``singular polarization''\/.
+By continuity, this shows that $\Q$ is isotropic, but because $\rk\Q=n+1$, it is Lagrangian. \end{proof} \begin{remark} If $\rk \D_0$ is not locally constant, then it seems reasonable to regard $\Q$ as a ``singular polarization''\/.
 This can probably still be used for quantization.
 In a recent paper, Bonechi, Ciccoli, Staffolani, and Tarlini \cite{b-c-s-t} used a singular polarization to construct the \Podles\ standard sphere by the symplectic groupoid approach to quantization. \end{remark}